 - How will the board of directors access data?

-Google drive, One Drive, DropBox, etc, are all valid starting points.
-Do your research on pricing as it tends to hike fast with added users and functionality.
+Google Drive, One Drive, DropBox, etc., are all valid starting points.
+Research for pricing as it tends to hike fast with added users and functionality.

-As for the hiring process, this is imperative to allow your organization to scale, to build the right culture and keep you safe from legal lawsuits.
-The best advice I can give you is to copycat the process from other entrepreneurs you look up to.
+As for the hiring process, this is imperative to allow your organization to scale, build the right culture and keep you safe from legal lawsuits.
+Consult other entrepreneurs and get legal advice.

-Budgeting is boring, daunting, and as enjoyable as sticking a fork in the eye.
+Budgeting is tedious, daunting, and as enjoyable as sticking a fork in the eye.
 Maybe less enjoyable.
 But going about without budgeting is just like scuba diving, without an oxygen gauge.
-It might work in very few cases, but in most cases, it will end up in a disaster.
+It might work in very few cases, but it will result in a disaster in most cases.

 Startup budgeting forces you both to plan as well to prioritize: